 Great graphic design is a collaboration between the business owner and the designer.
 If the designer uses too much “I” instead of “We,” take the hint and ditch them.
 The issue is to find a solution to a goal, and if they don’t work with you towards reaching that goal, they’re most likely fake.

 Details such as using hard returns on the text, not using paragraph or character styles can be considered negligible.
 However, strong attention to detail is one characteristic that you should look for in a graphic designer.
-When a designer doesn’t care about spelling or grammatical errors on the copy, it means they are wont to overlook the finer points.
+When a designer doesn’t care about spelling or grammatical errors on the copy, it means they will overlook the finer points.

 Following trends isn’t all that bad, but if a designer seems manipulated by it, it may mean that they don’t have ideas of their own.
 Better yet, find a designer that knows how to follow trends and create their own.
 They are the legit ones that are worthy of working on your brand.